usr-lab/pepper-social/README.md

 + Make sure that the relevant `Brain`s are set to external in the inspector.

 #### Open PepperSocial scene File
 1. Use `Unity Editor` to open the project folder.
-Then use `Ctrl+o` to open scene file by folloing the path `PepperSocial/Assets/Scenarios/PepperSocial/PepperSocial.unity`.
+Then use `Ctrl+o` to open scene file by following the path `PepperSocial/Assets/Scenarios/PepperSocial/PepperSocial.unity`.

 #### Create a build inside of Unity Headleslly for Linux
 1. Go to File -> Build Settings.